vitalyrodnenko/geeknote/README.md

 ### Requirements
 Geeknote needs **Python 2.x** from **2.4 and older**.

+Geeknote **doesn't work with Ubuntu 12.04**.
+Unfortunately this is the problem of Evernote SDK for Python.
+We wrote to authors of Evernote SDK, they know about it too and promise to solve the problem in a couple of months.
+This is the [registered issue](https://bugs.launchpad.net/ubuntu/+source/openssl/+bug/965371).
+We release an updated version of Geeknote as soon as Evernote SDK for Python will get update.

+This issue is suitable **only for Ubuntu 12.04**.

 ## Settings
 Geeknote has some settings that you should know.